-There is the possibility of trekking routes, such as walking through Es Mal Pas and visiting the La Victoria viewpoint, where you can find the interesting 12th century La Victoria Hermitage, and beaches such as S’Illot, Sant Joan and Sant Pere, where you can also contemplate a spectacular sunset with the sea in the background.
+There is the possibility of hiking routes in the Alcudia area.
+Walk through Es Mal Pas and visit the Mirador de La Victoria, where you will find the interesting 12th century Ermita de la Victoria, and beaches such as the S’Illot, Sant Joan and Sant Pere, where you can also contemplate a spectacular sunset with the sea in the background.

-The ascent to Sa Talaia de Alcudia is the best hiking route in the area, as it is the highest point of the Alcudia peninsula, from where you will have panoramic views of the northwest of Mallorca.
+Climbing Sa Talaia de Alcudia is the great hiking route in the area, as it is the highest point of the Alcudia peninsula, from where you will have panoramic views of the northwest of Mallorca.

 And another plan we have a weakness for at Yo soy Mallorca is visiting Mallorca’s lighthouses, and in Alcudia you can visit the Aucanada Lighthouse.
 From here there is another hiking route that will take you to the incredible Coll Baix beach, one of the beaches that we include in the top 10 of the best beaches in Mallorca.

 The beaches of Alcudia and its surroundings are perfect for the practice of sailing sports, more specifically kitesurfing and windsurfing, as the area takes advantage of the strong north winds blowing from the Menorca channel and as the beaches are sandy and shallow, the waves are not big.

 Paddle boarding is also another sport that is very popular on calmer days due to the instability of the board, although the more daring also practice it on days with swell and rough seas and enjoy taking advantage of the waves to surf with these larger boards.